Baddeley Brothers take Ravensbourne graphic design student ‘into the fold’ for foiled envelope collaboration

 A design student has made a bold statement against plastics with an artwork made from foiling paper, while exploring the opportunities and artistic beauty of foil blocking.
 Luc Crossley was this year’s candidate for the Imprint Impress project undertaken every year in a collaboration between Ravensbourne University, Baddeley Brothers, GF Smith and Foilco.
 Luc is ...
 Read more

-Beautiful Notpla seaweed paper turns the tide on printing stock
+Beautiful Notpla seaweed paper turns the tide on printing stock to achieve zero waste

 UPDATE: Congratulations to Notpla – 2022 Winners of The Earthshot Prize You might think a company founded 160 years ago, and enormously proud of their role in preserving traditional printing techniques, wouldn’t be playing with paper made from weeds.
 But you’d be wrong.
 The sixth-generation family firm championing the methods used to print the first ...
 Read more